Skip to main content

 Updated this week

-Circleback's Model Context Protocol (MCP) server provides a standardized interface that allows any compatible AI app to access your Circleback data in a simple and secure way.
+Circleback's Model Context Protocol (MCP) server provides a standardized interface that allows any compatible AI app like Claude and ChatGPT to access your Circleback data in a simple and secure way.

 The MCP server follows the authenticated remote MCP spec, so the server is centrally hosted and managed.